LukeisStuff/bonusblocks/README.md

 * Petals
   + Petal block variant for every flower
   + includes a flower bed layer version
-* Reinforced Cobblestones
+* Mushroom Blocks
+  + Red, Brown and Gray variants
-  + Crafted with 8 of respective cobble type around 1 obsidian
+  + Crafted with 4 of each mushroom

-## Items

-## Biomes

-## Changes
+* Tons of new "Block of" blocks
+  + Bone
+  + Cloth, bouncy like modern slime
+  + Slime, sticky like modern honey
+  + Sulphur, explodes like explosive charge
+  + Sugar, dissolves in water
+  + Leather
+  + Raw Iron
+  + Raw Gold
+  + Raw Copper
+  + Flint
+  + Crude Steel
+* Wicker and Thatch
+  + Crafted with 2 sticks and 2 wheat/leather
+  + Decoration
+* Copper Ore
+ + Variants for stone types
+ + Drops 2-6 raw copper
+ + Generates at any Y level
+* Copper Blocks
+  + All copper blocks can corrode over time
+  + Use an axe to scrape the corrosion off
+  + Copper Block
+  + Copper Mesh
+  + Copper Pipe
+  + Copper Trapdoor
+  + Copper Door
+  + Copper Fence
+  + Copper Pressure Plate, only lets items activate it
+  + Copper Stairs/Slabs
+* Scorched Stone
+  + Has same variants as Sandstone
 * Slate Pillar
   + Crafted with 3 slate
-* Reinforced Cobblestones
-   + Crafted with 8 of respective cobble type around 1 obsidian
-* Carved Marble, Carved Sandstone, Carved Permafrost, Carved Scorchedstone
+* Polished Marble and Polished Permafrost
   + Crafted in the same way as other polished stone blocks
-* 4 New Tree types
-  + Jacaranda Tree, found in overgrown biome, Purple leaves and logs
-  + Maple Tree, found in the maple biome, red leaves and logs
-  + Shrub Tree, now has a shrub log
-  + Scorched Tree, found in the Mesa biome, black logs
-* Slime Blocks
-  + Functions like modern honey block
-* Sulphur Blocks
-  + Explosion doesn't break blocks only damages entities
-* Cloth Blocks
-  + Bouncy like a trampoline
-* Leather Blocks
-  + Crafted from 9 leather
-* Block of Crude steel
-  + Crafted from 9 crude steel
-* Thatch
-  + Reduces fall damage
-  + Crafted with 2 sticks and 2 wheat
-* 6 New Flowers and 1 New Mushroom
-  + Bluebell
-  + Crafts into cyan dye
-  + Heather
-  + Crafts with purple dye
-  + Orchid
-  + Crafts into pink dye
-  + White Dandelion
-  + Crafts into light gray dye
-  + Gladiola
-  + Crafts into orange dye
-  + Clovers
-  + Crafts into lime dye
-  + Each flower generates in different biomes
-  + Gray Mushroom
-  + Crafts into gray dye
-* Bone Block
-  + Crafted with 9 bones
-  + Rotatable
-* Wicker
-  + Crafted with 2 leather and 2 wheat
-  + Resembles the Basket block
-* Branch block
-  + Crafted with 9 sticks
-  + Crunchy
-* Overgrown Grasses
-  + 6 sided grass blocks
-  + Grass, Scorched Grass and Dirt Path variants
-  + Crafted with 4 of each grass type
-* Block of Flint
-  + Crafted with 9 flint
-  + Fire burns forever on it
-* Block of Raw Iron, Raw Gold and Raw Copper
-  + Crafted with 9 raw iron or raw gold
-* Mud Bricks
-  + Crafted from 4 baked mud
-* Steel Bricks
-  + Crafted from 4 steel ingots
-* Quartz Bricks
-  + Crafted from 4 quartz
-* Olivine Bricks
-  + Crafted from 4 olivine
-* Netherrack Bricks
-  + Crafted from 4 netherrack
-* Soulslate
+* Carved Marble, Carved Slate and Carved Permafrost
+  + Crafted in the same way as other carved stone blocks
+* Baked Clay
+  + Made from smelting a clay block
+* Obsidian Glass
+  + Explosion proof, trapdoor variant
+* Quartz Glass
+  + Reflects light that goes through
+  + Crafted with 2 glass and 2 quartz
+* Netherrack and Cobbled Netherrack
+  + Variants of Mossy Cobbled Netherrack *
+  + Generate in the nether everywhere
+* 6 New bricks
+  + Olivine
+  + Quartz
+  + Steel
+  + Baked Mud
+  + Scorchedstone
+  + Netherrack
+* Soul Slate
+  + Generates in the bottom half of the nether
   + Crafted from 4 soulsand
-* Mushroom Blocks
-  + Red, Brown and Gray variants
-  + Crafted with 4 of each mushroom
-* Obsidian Glass
+* Brimstone
+  + Generates at the very bottom of the nether
+  + Extremely hard to mine, like old obsidian
-  + Crafted by blast furnace smelting obsidian
+  + Crafted by blast smelting netherrack
-  + Explosive proof window
+* Pumice and Molten Pumice
+  + Generates in the lava oceans in the nether
+  + Absorbs lava like a sponge absorbs water
+  + Cools down when placed in water
 * Soul Wax Candle and Soul Wax
   + Crafted with soul wax and string
   + Soul wax is made from smelting soul sand
 * More Slabs
-  + 19 blocks now have slabs to go along with them
+  + 24 blocks now have slabs to go along with them
 * More Stairs
-  + 13 blocks now have stairs to go along with them
+  + 20 blocks now have stairs to go along with them
+* Pumpkin Pie
+  + Acts like a cake with only 4 slices
+* Steel Door and Steel Trapdoor
+  + Work like iron versions but with full blast resistance
+* Nuggets
+  + Raw Iron, Raw Gold and Raw copper can be placed on the ground like pebbles now

+## Items
+* Soul Wax Candle and Soul Wax
++ Soul wax is from smelting soulsand
++ Soul wax and string crafts a candle
+* Raw Copper and Copper Ingot
+* Copper Doors and Steel Door
+* Pumpkin Pie
++ Crafted with 1 milk, 2 sugar, 1 egg, 2 wheat and 1 pumpkin

+## Biomes
-* Overgrown Biome
+* Overgrown Meadow
-  + Found between boreal forests and taigas
+  + Replaces the current meadow
+  + All flowers generate there
+  + Purple Jacaranda Trees grow here
+  + Made of overgrown grass and stone
+* Maple Forest
-  + Jacaranda trees are rarely found here with purple wood
+  + Maple trees are found here, they give red wood
+  + Found near rainforests
-* Mesa Biome
+* Mesa
   + Scorchedstone and Scorched trees are found here that give black wood
   + Found between deserts and outbacks
-* Maple Forest Biome
+* Dryland
-  + Maple trees are found here, they give red wood
-  + Found near rainforests
+  + Replaces grasslands near deserts
+  + Generates with dirt ontop
+  + Home to large shrub trees

+## Changes
 * Pillars now use a new recipe with 3 of the respective stone type instead of 2
   + this affects marble and slate pillars
 * Carved stones now have recipes and appear in the creative inventory
-  + This affects Carved Stone, Carved Basalt, Carved Granite, Carved Limestone and Carved Basalt
+  + This affects Carved Stone, Carved Basalt, Carved Granite and Carved Limestone
+* Netherrack has been renamed to Mossy Cobbled Netherrack
+* Multiple items and blocks have been given new names to adress issues and fix bugs
+* All flowers spawn in specific biomes now, so no more red and yellow ones everywhere
+* Bed recipe has been changed to use only wool now (Will make more sense when sleeping bags are fully added)
+* Pebbles now generate all over the world
+* Some recipes missing have been fixed
+* You can bonemeal flowers to spread more of them around (Fix by useless)
+* Paintings can now be given a trim using certain resources (Iron, gold, copper etc)
+* Multiple Old blocks from previous bonus block versions have been removed in order to streamline the mod
+* The entire id system of the mod has been changed which will cause issues with previous worlds
+* All Cacao, Shrub and Mossy Oak trees now generate with all of their own logs/leaves
+* Dead Bushes can be planted on multiple different blocks now

 ## Requirements